top of page

 5. Antioxidant-Rich Foods

-6. Sleep-Support Supplements
+9. Sleep-Support Supplements

 GABA is the body’s main inhibitory neurotransmitter.
 It supports emotional balance and healthy stress response.
-L-theanine is an amino acid that supports relaxation and mood.
+L-Theanine is an amino acid that supports relaxation and mood.
 Together, L-Theanine and GABA help relax the brain for better sleep.

 My Real Life Experience with an Open Head Center

+I have a completely open Head Center.
+Sleep quality is something I'm always working on!
 I require at least 8-9 hours of sleep per night.
 Artificial light and blue light from screens really interfere with my ability to fall sleep and get into a deep sleep state.
+I must sleep with the room pitch black -- no ambient light whatsoever.
+I even bought LED light blocking stickers (like these) for when I travel and stay in an airbnb or hotel, which ALWAYS has lights on electronics.

 To avoid the monkey mind, I have found reading a book until I fall asleep is an effective and much more peaceful way to fall asleep.
 Also, as a Manifesting Generator, I always sleep better when I exercise during the day to use up more energy.